 Here's an example of how one store prominently displays information regarding additional charges on their ecommerce shipping policy page to ensure customers are aware of possible charges:

 Customs declaration information

-For more information on customs declaration and the required forms and policies, please see the resources below:
+For more information on customs declaration and the required forms and policies, please see the resources below when shipping for ecommerce:

 - USPS Customs Information

 Once you have decided on the carriers you want to use, consider setting up business accounts.
 Business accounts offer a variety of services including discounts, better expense tracking, and a whole host of online tools to more efficiently manage the shipping aspects of your business.

 For USPS, UPS, DHL Express services in the United States and Canada Post services in Canada, sign up through Shopify Shipping for preferred rates and discounts.